 |The guest bedroom with two beds and two separate mosquito nets.|

-The adaptation required to accept this way of life early on in our travels was a rude awakening, but entirely necessary in order for us to continue on.
+The adaptation required to accept this way of life early on in our travels was a rude awakening but entirely necessary for us to continue.
 If we wanted to see Africa and stay for extended periods, this was how we had to do it.
 We’d never lived outdoors for three months.
-Who, in their lifetime ever does this?
+Who, in their lifetime, ever does this?
 If you’ve done so, please write to us and tell us your story.

 It was a good thing we had this experience early on.
 We learned.
 We adapted.
 We didn’t complain.
-We chose this life and we were going to accept it.
-By the time we reached Marloth Park, South Africa in December 2013, we ended up spending another 16 or 17 hours a day outside, although there were two air-conditioned living rooms indoors which we never used.
+We chose this life, and we were going to accept it.
+By the time we reached Marloth Park, South Africa, in December 2013, we had ended up spending another 16 or 17 hours a day outside, although there were two air-conditioned living rooms indoors which we never used.

 We spent all day watching and feeding the wildlife while seated on the veranda.
 We’d adapted to the sweltering heat, bugs, possibility of snakes, lack of air-con during the day, and never turned on the TV.

 |The vanity area of the single bathroom in the house.
 Bugs loved this area.|

 We learned to cook in a tiny galley space in Kenya, as shown in today’s photos.
 At night, when we went to bed, I used a flashlight to inspect every corner in the bedroom, placed my shoes under the mosquito netting, and pulled down the covers all the way to see if any creatures had crawled inside during the day.

 It’s no wonder this tiny space while in lockdown in India, now approaching six months, is not as hard for us as it could have been.
 We have air-con, no insects, no snakes and have the TV on in the background most days, watching news of the world.
 It’s just not that hard.